 In seeking to be more purposeful you are bound to face some obstacles -- in the fleshly realm and the spiritual.
 Here we will look at resistance that comes from people struggling to accept the changes this pursuit might bring to the church.
-In an upcoming post we'll look at spiritual resistance.
+To read about spiritual resistance, go to: Obstacles in Becoming More Purposeful: Resistance in the Spiritual Realm

 The spectrum of reactions to change will vary, falling somewhere within the following range.
 Resistance may come from any of these positions but the type of obstacles they present will vary greatly.

 These are the people who have thought through and accept the change.